hugosaisse/hugosaisse/README.md

 ---

-I build and operationalize intelligent systems at the intersection of **NLP, legal practice, regulation, finance, and climate-tech**.
+I build and operationalize intelligent systems at the intersection of **Generative AI, Machine Learning, legal practice, regulation, finance, and climate-tech**.
 Over a decade of experience turning AI into production value—leading strategic engineering organizations, founding startups, and publishing in top-tier venues.

 Currently, I’m driving GenAI adoption in financial services while researching language models for legal precedent retrieval and explanation.